© Crown copyright 2017

 HM Land Registry must be satisfied as to the company’s corporate status and its powers of holding and dealing with land in England and Wales before registering it as proprietor of a charge.
 You will need to supply one of the forms of evidence listed in Evidence required on registration of overseas company as proprietor of an estate or charge unless there is a pre-agreed arrangement for that company with us.

-The charge must be executed in accordance with The Overseas Companies (Execution of Documents and Registration of Charges) Regulations 2009 (SI 2009/1917) as explained in Execution of deeds by overseas companies.
+The charge must be executed in accordance with regulation 4 of the Overseas Companies (Execution of Documents and Registration of Charges) Regulations 2009 (SI 2009/1917) as explained in Execution of deeds by overseas companies.

-There is, however, currently no requirement under the Companies Act 2006 to register at Companies House any charge created by an overseas limited liability partnership.
+There is no requirement under the Companies Act 2006 to register at Companies House any charge created by an overseas limited liability partnership.

 3.4 Change of name